leonidpur/thriftvsgrpc/README.md

 * Server-side performance

 _Client-side performance_ (in bits per second) is amount of data transfered where time is taken for point to point operation from client's point of view:
 1. Start of time.
-In client side: packing input from user’s entities to machine-generated types
+In client side: packing input from application’s entities to machine-generated types
 2. call to interface method
-3. In server-side: implementation(callback) function extracts data from generated types to user's entities and packs machine-generated return value
+3. In server-side: implementation(callback) function extracts data from generated types to application's entities and packs application return entity into machine-generated return value
 4. Client waits for return of the interface method.
-End of time
+End of time.

-In other words, it should indicate how efficient is the full-stack of client/server RPC.
+In other words, it should indicate how efficient is the full-stack of client/server RPC from client's point of view.
 (CSP)

 _Standard deviation_ is a deviation of "Client-side performance" measurements (SD).
 It should give me an idea about how predictable(or consistent) the delay is.

-_Server-side performance_ in bits per second (SSP) In multiclient environment, overall time is measured from appearence if the first client call to the completion of the last client's call.
+_Server-side performance_ in bits per second (SSP).
+In multiclient environment, overall time is measured from appearence if the first client call to the completion of the last client's call.
+It's a kind of measurement of possible contention.

 I used 2 benchmarks.
 500 calls of:
-Client gets from server 100 Kb of “binary” (method A) Client sets and gets back array of structs (method B) where the “struct” is:
+Client gets from server 100 Kbype of “binary” (method A) Client sets and gets back 100 Kbyte array of structs (method B) where the “struct” is:

 -----------------------------------------------------------------------
 >